Press-Schechter primordial black hole mass functions and their observational constraints: The Primordial Black Hole Mass Function

 To obtain the mass function of primordial black holes, we adopt the formalism by \cite{SMT2001}, which is a Press-Schechter approach that solves the peaks-within-peaks underestimate of the abundance of objects (another approach to calculate the PBH abundance is the peaks theory, see for instance \citealt{Bardeen:1986,Green:2004PhRvD,Young:2014J,Germani:2019,YoungandMusso:2020}).
 In this approach, the abundance depends on the linear overdensity above which objects collapse and form.
 The use of linear overdensities is what allows to use the PS formalism in the first place, as it adopts Gaussian statistics. \JS{There are similarities and differences with the formalism followed for dark matter haloes \citep[briefly discussed by][]{YoungandMusso:2020}.
 We start highlighting the similar aspects.}

 Following \JS{the standard} PS formalism, the extended PBH mass function is defined as

 where $\rho_{DM}$ is the dark matter density, and $\nu(M)$ can be interpreted as the peak height defined as

 being $\delta_{c}$ \JS{the linear} threshold density contrast \JS{(or critical density contrast)} for PBH formation and $\sigma(M)$ the variance of the density field.
 Notice that $\delta_{c}$ is the linear overdensity and its relation with the non-linear density (the physical one) depends on the physical mechanism by which a region collapses into a PBH.
-The relation between the linear and non-linear overdensity has been investigated by several authors \citep[see for instance][]{Yoo:2018,Kawasaki:2019PhRvD, Young:2019JCAP, Luca:2019JCAP, Kalaja:2019JCAP} and its calculation is beyond the scope of this work. \NP{However, in order for the linear perturbations to be related to the physics of collapse, $\delta_c$ should be similar, or of the order, of the typical amplitude of fluctuations $\left<|\delta|^2\right>^{1/2}$ at the time of collapse.
-We will check whether there are windows in the extended PS parameter space that allow PBHs as dark matter where this condition is met.}
+The relation between the linear and non-linear overdensity has been investigated by several authors \citep[see for instance][]{Yoo:2018,Kawasaki:2019PhRvD, Young:2019JCAP, Luca:2019JCAP, Kalaja:2019JCAP,Musco:2019} \JSH{.
+For instance, \citet{Musco:2021} give a general prescription to obtain the non-linear critical density contrast.
+However,} its calculation is beyond the scope of this work. \JSH{Additionally,} for the linear perturbations to be related to the physics of collapse, $\delta_c$ should be ideally similar, or of the order, of the typical amplitude of fluctuations $\left<|\delta|^2\right>^{1/2}$ at the time of collapse. \JSH{Note that even if $\delta_c \ll \left<|\delta|^2\right>^{1/2}$, there is still a way to relate the perturbations with the shape of the PPS.} We will check whether there are windows in the extended PS parameter space that allow PBHs as dark matter where this condition is met.

 On the other hand, \JS{in PS it is assumed} that the distribution of $\sigma$ follows Gaussian statistics, as

 The variance of the fluctuations of a smoothed density field is given by

 where $k$ is the comoving wavenumber, $P(k)$ is the primordial power spectrum, $ D(a)$ is the growth factor of the fluctuations at certain scale factor $a$, and $\widehat{W}$ corresponds to a window function.
 Several authors have investigated the effect of the choice of $\widehat{W}$ on different power spectra and hence on the \JS{halo or} PBH abundance under the PS and peaks theory approaches \citep{Gow:2020a,Young:2020IJMPD}.
 For instance, \citet{Gow:2020a} found that, by considering a top-hat or a Gaussian smoothing function in a log-normal power spectrum, the amplitude difference in a range of masses is $\lesssim 20\%$ and the resulting mass distributions are very similar.
 For simplicity, we use the sharp (top-hat) $k$-space window function